How your files stay private - and what the actual guarantees are.

 3. Chirp the key

-The decryption key is encoded into a 1–2 second sound using ggwave (open-source FSK).
-In Ultrasound mode this is inaudible to people in the room.
-The key travels as air pressure — not as a network packet.
+The decryption key is encoded into a 1-2 second sound using ggwave (open-source FSK).
+In Ultrasound mode this is inaudible.
+The key travels as air pressure - not as a network packet.

 4. Decrypt and delete